LIBERATING FOOTBALL TRAVEL

 The most football-friendly of Budapest’s now overly famous ruin bars, UdvarROM and the adjoining Füge Udvar, fill with young foreigners until the early morning.

 For a little more individuality, Champs on Dohány utca is tastefully decorated, with painted likenesses of Hungarian Olympian heroes since 1896.
-It usually runs a summer terrace sports bar on Margaret Island.
+It also runs a summer terrace sports bar on Margaret Island, Champs Sziget

 Right in the centre, Irish-run Jack Doyle’s is the best of the city’s pubs, big on sport, food, live music and atmosphere.
 It sits beside what was the Pilvax Café, where the 1848 revolutionaries gathered before taking on the Austrians.

 Nearby local bar, the Staropramen Söröző, provides a quiet space to watch the match a minute’s walk from the airport bus stop.
-The other main pubs in town, Davy Byrne’s is equally Irish-run and sits in lively District VI, while long-established Becketts is located on tourist-friendly Liszt Ferenc tér.
+Of the other main pubs in town, long-established Becketts is located on tourist-friendly Liszt Ferenc tér.

 Where Lonyáy utca meets the Nagykörút, near the Boráros tér stop on main tram lines 2, 4 and 6, the 6:3 takes its name from the famous scoreline when Hungary beat England at Wembley in 1953.
 Its former owner, Nándor Hidegkuti, scored a hat-trick that day, and the bar remained in local hands until taken over by expat football fans in 2018.
 Augmenting its priceless Puskás-era mementos and keeping its traditional feel, the incoming owners lay on live-match screenings and occasional special events.